3 September 1843 Revolution: The conspiracy

 The king's repeated refusals to yield to these demands led to a radicalisation.
 Therefore, the politicians resorted to conspiracy, which was not a new form of political action in Greece – indeed it had preceded and occurred during the War of Independence.
-The first Greek governments, such as that of John Capodistria, had had to confront it, and conspiracies had never really disappeared.
+The first Greek governments, such as that of John Capodistria, had to confront it, and conspiracies had never really disappeared.
 However, this movement was much more important and came out into the open on 3 September 1843.

 The principal conspirators were Yannis Makriyannis, Andreas Metaxas, Andreas Londos, Constantine Zografos, Michael Soutzos and Rigas Palamidis.
 They had managed to convince certain officers to join their side, chief among these being Colonel Dimitrios Kallergis (Commander of the Athens cavalry), Colonel Nikolaos Skarvelis (Commander of the Athens infantry) and Colonel Spyromilios (Commander of the Military Academy).
 Thus, the conspirators were certain to have army support.

 Their idea was to act quickly so as to present the Palace with a fait accompli.
 A first date was chosen: 25 March 1844, anniversary of the uprising against the Ottomans.
 The constitution would then appear as the logical and necessary consequence of independence.
 However, the secret was not well kept.
 Yannis Makriyannis, for example, spent his time trying to recruit new conspirators and in the process exposed the conspiracy.
 It was decided to pass more quickly to action, at the beginning of September 1843.